OrangeFox86/DreamcastControllerUsbPico/README.md

 ## Vibration

-The set condition command is used to activate vibration.
+The "set condition" command is used to activate vibration.
 A lot of trial and error went into reverse engineering the structure of the vibration condition word.
 First, every value in the range 0x00000000 to 0xFFFFFFFF was sent from some test code to the peripheral, and all that received an ACKNOWLEDGE response was logged.
 This helped get an idea of how each byte value is broken down with their valid ranges.
 Then the meaning of each value was determined by a lot of trial and error.

 The following are the two devices that were used for testing.
 - Sega OEM Puru Puru Pack